 Cumnock History Group is a constituted Voluntary Group of people who share an interest in the history and heritage of Cumnock and how the past has influenced the present.

 Some of team CHG photographed 2020.
-L to R back Kay McMeekin Chair, Ian McGhee researcher , front Ailsa McInnes Membership Secretary, Sadie McNair Vice Chair, Robert McGee researcher.
+L to R back Kay McMeekin Chair, the late Ian McGhee researcher, front Ailsa McInnes Membership Secretary, the late Sadie McNair Vice Chair, Roberta McGee researcher.
 Photo EALT

 The group emerged as a result of the Memory Bank workshops for Raising the Bar – the archaeological dig focused on the site of the old Tup Inn on Lugar Street in 2013 and run by archaeologists from Northlight Heritage http://www.northlight-heritage.co.uk